beanstalkd/beaneater/README.md

 job.bury
 print job.stats.state # => 'buried'
 ```

 Burying a job means that the job is pulled out of the queue into a special 'holding' area for later inspection or reuse.
-To reanimate a buried job, you can mark buried jobs as ready with 'kick':
+To reanimate this job later, you can 'kick' buried jobs back into being ready:

 ```ruby
 @beanstalk.tubes.watch!('some-tube')
 @beanstalk.tubes.kick(3)
 ```

-This would kick 3 buried jobs for 'some-tube' back to the 'ready' state.
+This kicks 3 buried jobs for 'some-tube' back into the 'ready' state.
 Jobs can also be
 inspected using the 'peek' commands.
-To find and peek at a particular job:
+To find and peek at a particular job based on the id:

 ```ruby
 @beanstalk.jobs.find(123)
 # => <Beaneater::Job id=123 body="foo">
 ```

-or you can peek at jobs on a tube:
+or you can peek at jobs within a tube:

 ```ruby
 @tube = @beanstalk.tubes.find('foo')